Lucas12j/scraver/README.md

 ```bash
 docker build -t scraver .
 ```
-   - You can also download a scraver image ready from Docker-hub from the following command:
+   - You can also download a scraver image ready from Docker Hub from the following command:

 ```
 docker pull lucas12j/scraver:latest